Eggless Pumpkin Chocolate Chip Sourdough Discard Muffins

 Batter in muffin tins ready to bake sourdough discard pumpkin chocolate chip muffins

 Bake for 17-21 minutes (you can insert a toothpick and if it comes out clean you know they are done baking).
-I would check them at 17 minutes and add time as needed.
-Allow muffins to cool in the tin for a few minutes before moving to cooling rack.

 Sourdough discard pumpkin muffins cooked and still in a muffin tin

-Why I love this recipe
+Note from Lexi: Why I love this recipe

 FAQ

-Can I use pumpkin pie filling instead?
 I would not recommend canned pumpkin pie filling.
 Make sure you are using 100% pure pumpkin puree.

-What if I don’t have pumpkin pie spice?
 You can remove this and add in more cinnamon.
-I would recommend 2 tsp. of cinnamon in total.
+I would recommend 2 teaspoons of cinnamon in total.

 Equipment needed

-Stand mixer OR handheld electric mixer
+• Stand mixer or handheld electric mixer

-Standard 12 cup muffin tin
+• Standard 12-cup muffin tin

-Cooling rack
+• Cooling rack

 What is sourdough discard?